jkbhagatio/mini/readme.md

 - An installed version of [pixi](https://pixi.sh/latest/)

-In the root directory, just run `pixi install --manifest-path ./pyproject.toml` - this will create a conda env named 'mini'.
+In the root directory, just run `pixi install --manifest-path ./pyproject.toml` - this will create a conda env named 'nldisco'.

 ### Other